 For many parents, the early morning school run is a stressful affair, usually ending in shouting and tears from both the parents and the children.
-However, with our simple and effective tips, Monday morning can be made a whole lot easier.
-Save time, get organised and keep calm and your kids will arrive to school on time and ready to start learning.
+However, with our simple and effective tips, Monday morning (and the rest of the week) can be made a whole lot easier.
+Save time, get organised and keep calm and your kids will arrive at school on time and ready to start learning.

 Organise everything the night before

 This is one of those tips that really makes a difference when adhered to- there’s always time the night before that you simply don’t have in the morning when you have a school bell deadline to make!

 Complete all homework…

 Make sure everyone’s homework is done at least the evening before the deadline.
 Even better, by getting your kids to complete it the day its set will free up precious weekend time and save them (and you) worrying about handing it in on time.
 After all, there’s nothing worse than having to fabricate facts about planets at 7 am on a Monday (thank goodness for Wikipedia), apart from perhaps, realising that you have to solve 10 maths problems at 8 pm on a Sunday night!

 Doing lunch for everyone who wants it the night before is a great way to save time and hassle in the morning.
 It can be done while dinner is cooking, or can be leftovers from dinner if you make extra.
 Operate a reward chart system and get the kids to make lunch for themselves, a bit of responsibility (and bribery!) can make children feel more grown up.

 Sort out clothes and school supplies…

 Have everyone lay out their clothes and sort out necessary school supplies before heading to bed.
 This way they should never forget their P.E. kit and they won’t be frantically searching for a pen before rushing out the door.

 Do the same for you as well, decide what outfit you are wearing the next day and make sure all the things you need for work/ shop/ gym are ready so you can go straight there after drop off.